mednax-it/Omniparser_Schemas/README.md

 **Payor Identifier**

-*Organization* resource will be used to retain the Insurance Company information __if the patient has insurance.__ the identifier will be concatenation of `mrn_facility` and the insurance plan id (IN1.2)
+*Organization* resource will be used to retain the Insurance Company information __if the patient has insurance.__ The identifier will be concatenation of `mrn_facility` and the insurance plan id (IN1.2)

     {mrn}-{facility_id}-{plan_id}.

 If plan number does not exist, identifier will default to concatenation of `mrn_facility`, the Insurance segment code (IN1) and the Insurance segment Set ID (e.g. 1, 2)

     {mrn}-{facility_id}-IN1-{insurance set id}

 **Attending Physician Identifier**

-*Pratictioner* resource will be used to retain the Attending Physician information. the identifier will be concatenation of `mrn_facility` and the attending physician id (PV1.7.1)
+*Pratictioner* resource will be used to retain the Attending Physician information.
+The identifier will be concatenation of `mrn_facility` and the attending physician id (PV1.7.1)

     {mrn}-{facility_id}-{attending_physician_id}